 Most donations stay at your local Goodwill location.
 During winter months when community members donate less often, some donations are sold in other stores in our territory to give customers like you a store that is full of items to choose from.
 This process allows us to provide a consistent shopping experience year-round for our customers.

 Goodwill’s mission is to help people prepare and train for employment, with a goal to help individuals achieve self-sufficiency.
 There are several programs in operation throughout our territory (South Dakota, portions of Iowa, Nebraska, and Minnesota).
-Our local mission programs include: (boots to suits, shoe & mitten party, emergency store voucher program through referral agencies, job training programs, employment services, job seeking programs, etc.).
+Our local mission programs include: (Boots to Suits, Shoe & Mitten Program, emergency store voucher program through referral agencies, job training programs, employment services, job seeking programs, etc.).
 As our organization is able to grow, we look for ways in which we can enhance the community by providing additional programming locally that is aligned with our mission.

 We get that question from time to time.
 Goodwill is a 501(c)3 non-profit organization.
-We have a local CEO, John Hantla, a local volunteer board of directors.
+We have a local CEO, Briget Solomon, and a local volunteer board of directors.
 Goodwill is not owned by any individual or company.
 Goodwill complies with IRS non-profit standards and files an IRS Form 990 annually.
-Independent organizations such as Guidestar, Better Business Bureau Wise Giving Alliance and Charity Navigator can provide important information on charities.
+Independent organizations such as Guidestar, Better Business Bureau, Wise Giving Alliance and Charity Navigator can provide important information on charities.
 We love to share information about our mission and the work we do.
 Ask us questions, or request a visit or tour anytime.
 We promise, you’ll be glad you did!

 Our website provides a handy donation value guide.
 When you make a donation, our donation attendant will give you a receipt for your taxes.
 You and your tax advisor determine the value of your donation following income tax guidelines.
 Goodwill is prohibited from placing a value on your contribution.